Dante0713/TwitchBot/README.md

 Audience:
   - say hello to owner: Saying hello to owner with any key words set by owner.
   - !set_nick_name <Audience Nick Name>: Keep the nick name of audience which is setting by audience.
-    # Nickname should be short and contain no more than 10 words
+    P.S.
+Nickname should be short and contain no more than 10 words